 - return function to your hip, so that you can carry on enjoying life as soon as possible.

-Hip surgery is carried out in our dedicated Hip Unit at Sulis Hospital Bath.
+Hip surgery is carried out in our dedicated Hip Unit at Sulis Hospital.
 Having this specialist unit means that all our staff are experts in their field and can focus on getting you treated and moving again quickly and safely.

-When you book an appointment with us, you’ll be seen by one of our friendly orthopaedic consultants.
-Your consultant will discuss your symptoms with you and your previous medical history to get a clear understanding of things.
+When you book an appointment with us, you’ll be seen by an experienced orthopaedic consultant.
+Your consultant will discuss your symptoms with you and go through your previous medical history to gain a clear understanding of your condition.

-Your consultant will have a thorough, expert examination of your hip and will probably ask you to move your leg around in various ways.
-This will help them to understand exactly what the issues are and will allow them to see the range of motion you currently have in your hip and precisely where and when you have discomfort.
+Your consultant will take a thorough, expert examination of your hip and will probably ask you to move your leg around in various ways.
+This will help them to understand exactly what the issues are and will allow the consultant to see the range of motion you currently have in your hip and precisely where and when you have discomfort.

-Occasionally your consultant may require certain tests carried out to aid diagnosis.
-In the majority of cases, we’ll be able to carry these tests out on the same day.
-However in some circumstances, and especially if the test requires specific preparation, we’ll need to arrange the test for another day.
+Occasionally your consultant may require certain tests to be carried out to aid diagnosis.
+In the majority of cases, you'll have your scan on the same day.
+However, in some circumstances and especially if the test requires specific preparation, we’ll need to arrange the test for another day.
 (Rest assured, we’ll always schedule it for the earliest possible date as we don’t want you to have an unnecessary wait).

 Tests your consultant may want you to have include:

-- a CT (computerised tomography) scan of your pelvis: this can help the consultant visualise your bones in 3D, giving them a clearer picture of what’s going on.
+- CT (computerised tomography) scan of your pelvis; this can help the consultant view your bones in 3D.

-- an MRI scan of your hip or pelvis: this is particularly good when muscular or ligament and tendon issues are suspected
+- MRI scan of your hip or pelvis; this is particularly good when muscular or ligament and tendon issues are suspected.

-- a blood test: to check if there are any signs of inflammation or infection that may be causing your symptoms
+- Blood test: to check if there are any signs of inflammation or infection that may be causing your symptoms.

 These additional tests won’t necessarily be required, and your consultant may want you to have additional tests that aren’t listed above.
 (Any tests will be thoroughly explained to you beforehand so that you know how the tests will be carried out and why they’re being done.)